-In many labour markets the large differences in relative levels of employment protection legislation result in a division between well-protected workers with permanent contracts and less-protected workers with atypical, mostly temporary, contracts.
+In many labour markets the large differences in relative levels of employment protection legislation contributes to a division between well-protected workers with permanent contracts and less-protected workers with atypical, mostly temporary, contracts.
 The impact of the crisis has highlighted this issue: job losses for workers in temporary work were almost four times higher than for those in permanent employment.
-While temporary work is not a negative phenomenon per se, its limited function as a stepping stone toward more permanent employment relationships hinders productivity and better career and earnings prospects - in particular for the young people.
+Temporary work may be a form of employment helping to facilitate the transition from unemployment to employment but further attention must be paid to the issue of stimulating upward transitions in employment.
+In many cases, temporary work is involuntary and has proven to hinder more permanent employment relationships and productivity overall and better career and earnings prospects for the individual- in particular for the young people.